FrederikTobner/JANUS/book/src/chapter-03-boot-process/linker-script.md

 IVT = Interrupt Vector Table from Real Mode (16-bit).
 The BIOS uses it, we don't, but we can't overwrite it.
 [/!side]

+As you may have spotted from the diagram, we load our kernel at **1MB**.
+This is a traditional location for kernels on x86 architecture.

-The first 1MB is a minefield of BIOS tables, video memory, and historical baggage.
+The reason for this is that the first 1MB is a minefield of BIOS tables, video memory, and historical baggage.
 Loading at 1MB gives us a clean slate.

 [!side]
 1MB was "high memory" in 1981.
 Now it's the standard kernel load address for x86.
 [/!side]

-## Section Organization

-Our kernel has several sections, and their order matters:
+Our linker script will define these sections in order:

 1. **`.multiboot`** — GRUB scans the first 32KB for this section.
 We need to insure it is placed in the very beginning of our binary.
 2. **`.text`** — Executable code (read-only, executable)